Grimnak/LoZGame/README.md

 - Cheats: Will grant you the ability to travel via Mouse Controller, infinite health and infinite use of most items.
 - Debug: Draws bounding boxes of all relevant objects on screen

-## External Tools:
+## Required Tools:
-Git

-GitHub

-Adobe Photoshop

-Adobe Illustrator

-Gimp

-Discord
+Visual Studio

+Monogame

 ## Known Bugs:
 ### Mouse Controller